How it all got started . . .

 In addition to my own wood collection, I owe a huge debt of gratitude to the generosity of so many who have generously donated woods samples for this project.
 If you believe you have a unique wood sample that the site could use, please see the page on donating wood samples.
 The following people have contributed either wood samples or photos of finished wood products for use in the Wood Database:

 Steve Earis: A professional woodturner from the United Kingdom, Steve has access to a lot of different wood species that are not seen nearly as frequently in the United States.
 As you can see from the list below, he has donated quite a few samples and photos to the database.
-Be sure to check out his turned projects on his own site, and you can see even more of his work at Steve’s Wooden Skittle Pins and Balls.
+You can see more of his work at Steve’s Wooden Skittle Pins and Balls.

 Donations: [August 2010 + March 2017]